Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 \subsubsection{Adapted open-loop strategies}

 In a Stackelberg game under the adapted open-loop (AOL) information structure, both players have access to the initial value of $X$, namely $x_0$, and the trajectory of the Brownian motion $W$.
 Since the leader first announces her strategy $\alpha$, its value $\alpha_t$ at a any time $t \in [0,T]$ should only depend on the realisation of the Brownian motion on $[0,t]$, and on the initial value $x_0$ of the state.
-The leader's strategy space $\Ac$ in this case is thus naturally defined by $\Ac \coloneqq \{\alpha : [0,T] \times \Omega \times \{ x_0 \} \longrightarrow A:\alpha\;\text{is}\; \F^W\text{-adapted} \}$.
+The leader's strategy space $\Ac$ in this case is thus naturally defined by

 As the follower makes his decision after the leader announces her whole strategy $\alpha$ on $[0,T]$, his strategy may also depend on the leader's announced strategy.
 More precisely, the value $\beta_t$ of the follower’s response strategy at time $t \in [0,T]$ is naturally measurable with respect to $\Fc_t^W$, but can also depend on the leader’s strategy $\alpha$.
-His response strategy space is thus defined by
+His response strategy space is thus defined by\footnote{Here and in the following, we consider in $\Lc^0([0,T],A)$ the topology induced by the Dunford--Schwartz pseudo-metric $\rho(f,g)=\inf_{c>0} \arctan \{c+\mu(\{ |f-g|>c\}) \}$, with $\mu$ the Lebesgue measure.}